blazklobucar/markdown-cv/index.md

 ### FORMAS (Swedish research council for sustainable development)
 * `2023` Early-career researcher grant.
 Awarded a 4 year funding for the project titled: "Historical urban tree cover change and the potential implications for sustainable urban planning".
 * `2016` Open call.
-Awarded 3 year funding for a doctoral grant titled: "Ecosystem services of private residential urban trees".
+Awarded a 3 year doctoral grant titled: "Ecosystem services of private residential urban trees".

 ### FOMA (Environmental monitoring and analysis)
 * `2022` Monitoring the provision and condition of high‐value restorative outdoor environments with remote sensing and Volunteered Geographic Information.
 6-month grant.
 * `2023` Large tree survival rate using historical aerial photography.
 6-month grant.

-## Rewiever at following international journals:
+## Reviewer at the following international journals:

 * Urban Forestry & Urban Greening
 * Trees, Forests and People